fonttools/fonttools/Doc/source/designspaceLib/xml.rst

 ``<master>`` element
 ++++++++++++++++++++

--  Defines a single alternative master for this glyph.
+-  Defines a single alternative source for this glyph.

 .. deprecated:: 5.0

 .. rubric:: Attributes

--  ``glyphname``: the name of the alternate master glyph.
+-  ``glyphname``: the name of the alternate source glyph.
 -  ``source``: the identifier name of the source this master glyph needs to be loaded from